zk4/vimrc/notes.md

 ## search and replace
 you can serach first , then leave replace  search slot blank In general, an empty regular expression means to use the previously entered regular expression, so :%s//\1/g should do what you want.

-If you `Ack! foo` and get a quickfix list of ack results, you can use `cdo` to run it for each result in the list: `:cdo %s/foo/bar/g | update`

 ## yank to reigster  a
 V"ay